TCZIB/QA_Project_1/README.md

 - Trello Board
 - Testing
 - Pipeline overview
-- Changes as project has progressed
+- Changes as the project has progressed

 ## What this project is